 How to Set Up Code Generator

 Until now, all steps could be completed in the browser.
 Code Generator, however, is a feature exclusive to the Facebook Android app.
 If you had the app installed all along, Code Generator might be available already.
-Otherwise, install and open the app.
+Otherwise, install and open the app (but think twice about installing Facebook mobile).

 When you first log into the Facebook mobile app, you will need a security code to complete your login.
 After you log in with your password, Facebook will send you the code in a text message.